ChrisGrigg/star-wars-characters/README.md

 # **star-wars-characters**

-## Title & Description

-This app displays Star Wars characters information which can be searched, sorted and filtered.
+This application displays Star Wars characters information which can be searched, sorted and filtered.

 ## Environments

-This application was developed on MacOS Big Sur 11.2.3.
+This application was developed on:

+- MacOS Big Sur v11.2.3
+- Node v12.16.1
+- Yarn v1.22.10

 ## Getting Started